 Bellán was not the only Cuban-born, American-trained ballplayer to return to the island.
 Nemesio and Ernesto Guillo studied at Springhill College in Mobile, Alabama.
 They returned to Cuba in 1864 just about the time Bellán was beginning at St. John’s.
 Also, Emilio Sabourín attended a business college in Washington, D.C.
 These men, with several others, were the pioneers of baseball in Cuba.

-Baseball was played in Cuba by 1864, and also played by visiting American sailors.
+Baseball was played in Cuba by 1866, initially brought to the island by American sailors.
 On October 1, 1868, it was outlawed by the colonial head of the country, Francisco de Lersundi, as an “anti-Spanish game with insurrection tendencies, opposed to the language and favored the lack of affection to Spain.”
-At the end of 1874, Bellán participated in what Echevarria says was "probably the first about which an article was written."2 On December 27, a team from Havana visited Palmar de Junco Field in Matanzas.
+At the end of 1874, Bellán participated in the first formal, organized contest in Cuba.
+On December 27, a team from Havana visited Palmar de Junco Field in Matanzas.
 According to Havana El Artista, Havana, fortified by pitcher Ricardo Mora and catcher Bellán, routed Matanzas 51-9.
-Bellán, not known as a power hitter, clocked three home runs and scored seven times.3 Sabourín scored another eight runs for Havana.
+Bellán, not known as a power hitter, clocked three home runs and scored seven times.
+Sabourín scored another eight runs for Havana.
 In 1877, the first game pitting Americans versus Cubans also took place at Matanzas's Palmar de Junco Field.